perladvent/perldotcom/content/article/_pub_2001_03_p5pdigest_THISWEEK-20010305.md

 {
    "date" : "2001-03-05T00:00:00-08:00",
-   "thumbnail" : null,
+   "title" : "This Week on p5p 2001/03/05",
    "image" : null,
-   "authors" : [
-      "simon-cozens"
-   ],
-   "title" : "This Week on p5p 2001/03/05",
    "categories" : "community",
+   "thumbnail" : null,
+   "tags" : [],
    "slug" : "/pub/2001/03/p5pdigest/THISWEEK-20010305.html",
-   "tags" : [],
-   "draft" : null,
    "description" : " Notes You can subscribe to an email version of this summary by sending an empty message to perl5-porters-digest-subscribe@netthink.co.uk.
 Please send corrections and additions to perl-thisweek-YYYYMM@simon-cozens.org where YYYYMM is the current year and month.
-We're trying something new this week,..."
+We're trying something new this week,...", "authors" : [
+      "simon-cozens"
+   ],
+   "draft" : null
 }